ComputationalScienceLaboratory/ODE-Test-Problems/paper/paper.md

 ```Matlab
 sol = ode23s(problem.RHS.F, problem.TimeSpan, problem.Y0, odeset('Jacobian', problem.RHS.Jacobian));
 ```
+## Adding new test problems

 # Acknowledgments

 We'd like to thank Drs.
-M. Narayanamurthi, S. R. Glandon, and A. Subrahmanya as well as B. Regmi, R. Tuggle, R. Gomillion and the rest of the Computational Science Lab at Virginia Tech for their feedback and support of this project.
+M. Narayanamurthi, S. R. Glandon, and A. Subrahmanya as well as B. Regmi, R. Tuggle, R. Gomillion, and the rest of the Computational Science Lab at Virginia Tech for their feedback and support of this project.

 # References